 If you’re not big into investing, you may not actually be familiar with mutual funds in the first place.

 Even if you are familiar with mutual funds, it’s actually worthwhile to start out with a refresher.
-One reason mutual funds are taxed uniquely compared to other financial products is in large part because of how they’re structured.
+Mutual funds are taxed uniquely compared to other financial products because of how they’re structured.

 Additionally, mutual funds usually carry a specific risk profile—like a high-yield, riskier portfolio or a low-yield, safer portfolio.
 Because the money is pooled, you share some of the risk with every other investor in that mutual fund.
 One key benefit of mutual funds is that they can give small investors access to the type of expert money management usually only accessible to larger investors.